DisBots-Studios-Inc/Spark/README.md

-# Quabot
+# Spark
-A general purpose bot, that does it all! written in Kotlin  and Javacord!
+A general purpose bot, that does it all! written in Typescript and Discord.js!